Hamburger

 Limited private companies

-Shelf companies can be purchased from third-party service providers, but are less common nowadays.
+Shelf companies can be purchased from 3rd-party service providers, but are less common nowadays.

 Hungary